Skip navigation

 Freund KB, Sarraf D, Mieler WF, Yannuzzi LA.
 Congenital and developmental anomalies of the optic nerve.
 In: Freund KB, Sarraf D, Mieler WF, Yannuzzi LA, eds.
 The Retinal Atlas.
 2nd ed.
 Philadelphia, PA: Elsevier; 2017:chap 15.

 Olitsky SE, Marsh JD.
-Abnormalities of the pupil.
+Abnormalities of pupil and iris.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 640.

 Related MedlinePlus Health Topics